JacquelineCasey/fullstackopen-phonebook/NOTES.md

     - `npm mongo.js <PASSWORD>` to list entries.
 - 3.13: Change fetching of phonebook entries so that data is fetched from the database.
   - Verify that the frontend and backend still work.
+- 3.14: Make it so that new entries are saved on the database.
+You do not need to worry about multiple entries / editing entries.

 ## For curious minds: Middleware that executes after the route